Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Ideal for compact spaces, the Ladder Shelf Wall Desk’s freestanding design creates a chic and functional working environment without taking up any extra room.

-For a limited time, score this set of two genuine leather chairs with powder-coated iron legs marked down $849 to just $479 (depending on which fabric you pick).
+For a limited time, score this set of two genuine leather chairs with powder-coated iron legs marked down from $849 to as low as $479 (depending on which fabric you pick).

 This relaxed rattan rocking chair caught our eye and it would look fab on any porch, deck or patio.
 All that’s missing is a chilled drink to sip as you relax and rock.